ibmresilient/resilient-community-apps/fn_salesforce/README.md

 ---
 ### Case Filtering

-To limit the number of Salesforce cases escalated to SOAR, consider using the optional `polling_filter` parameter in the app configuration file.
+The Salesforce app uses Salesforce Object Query Language (SOQL) to query for new or updated cases that need to be created or updated in SOAR.
+Additional query clauses can be added to the SQOL query statement to limit the Salesforce cases escalated to SOAR, by using the optional `polling_filter` parameter in the app configuration file.
 Each filter is a tuple in the following format: ("field","operator","value"),
 Where:
   * "field" is the Salesforce Case field to be queried
   * "operator" is a string operator performed in query
   * "value" is the value to be compared against in the query
 <p>
 If more than one filter is needed, separate each tuple with a comma.
 Enclose string values in quotes.
-Escape single quotes are required in some SOQL query strings.
+Escaped single quotes are required in some SOQL query strings.
 <p>
 Here is a polling filter example that adds or updates cases that have a "Priority" equal to 'High':